diego-glm/groundReasoning/README.md

 ## Installation

-Follow the ROS setup on your Host computer and Turtlebot setup on the os of the robot (see Requirement.)
+Follow the ROS setup on your Host computer and Turtlebot setup on the os of the robot (see Requirement section.)

-Import Ground Reasoning files into your workspace (make sure you build these packages with catkin_make).
+Import Ground Reasoning "packages" into your workspace (make sure you build these packages with catkin_make).

 ## Configuration